opnfv/doctor/requirements/02-use_cases.rst

 servers are not considered for hosting of virtual machines until the maintenance flag is cleared (i.e. nodes are back in "normal" status).

-A high-level view of the maintenance procedure is presented in :num:`Figure
+A high-level view of the maintenance procedure is presented in :numref:`figure2`.
-#figure2`.
-VIM/OpenStack, through its northbound interface, receives a
+VIM/OpenStack, through its northbound interface, receives a maintenance notification (Step 1 "Maintenance Request") from the Administrator (e.g. a network operator) including information about which hardware is subject to maintenance.
-maintenance notification (Step 1 "Maintenance Request") from the Administrator (e.g. a network operator) including information about which hardware is subject to maintenance.
 Maintenance operations include replacement/upgrade of hardware, update/upgrade of the hypervisor/host OS, etc.

 The consequent steps to enable the Consumer to perform ACT-STBY switching are